Top players: top jobs

 Laurence Davies Principal Horn, Royal Philharmonic Orchestra, London

-Martin Owen Principal Horn, BBC Symphony Orchestra
+Christopher Parkes Principal Horn, Swedish Radio Symphony Orchestra

 John Thurgood Principal Horn, English National Opera and English Chamber Orchestra